Rear View: Nissan Skyline 2000 GT-R 1969

 All these cars – not just the mighty Godzilla – can trace their first, serious stirrings to the 1969 Nissan Skyline 2000 GT-R.

-The Skyline nameplate was the mainstream sedan model of the Prince Motor Company, the car-making descendant of the Tachikawa Aircraft Company that designed and produced the formidable Zero fighter.
+The Skyline nameplate was the mainstream sedan model of the Prince Motor Company, the car-making descendant of the Tachikawa Aircraft Company that designed and produced mainly light training aircraft for the Imperial Japanese Army Air Force during WW2.

 Prince’s four-cylinder Skyline and larger, six-cylinder Gloria were well regarded for their advanced engineering and luxury equipment.
 In 1964, amid the birth of Japan’s expressway road network and booming interest in motor sport, Prince created a performance landmark by grafting the Gloria’s 2.0-litre, six-cylinder G-series donk into the compact Skyline.